miraliumre/gsm/README.md

 ## Network Usage

-If your GSM network has been set up to require authentication, connecting to the network is straightforward, assuming your SIM card has been programmed correctly.
-Simply insert the SIM card into your mobile device, and it should automatically detect and connect to the network.
+If your GSM network has been set up to require authentication, connecting to it is straightforward, assuming your SIM card has been programmed correctly.
+Simply insert the SIM card into the mobile device, and it should automatically find and connect to the network.

-In the case of an open network that does not require subscriber authentication, the connection process involves a few more steps, and these steps can vary significantly depending on the mobile device's operating system.
+In the case you are not using custom SIM cards, the connection process involves a few more steps, and these steps can vary significantly depending on the mobile device's operating system.
 For Android devices, navigate to _Settings_ › _Network & internet_ › _Mobile network_, locate the option for _Automatically select network_ and disable this toggle.

 After disabling the automatic selection, your device will search for available networks and present them to you.
 Your GSM network may not appear on the list